 \texttt{hammer-v2}, \texttt{push-wall-v2}, \texttt{faucet-close-v2}, \texttt{push-back-v2}, \texttt{stick-pull-v2}, \texttt{stick-pull-v2}, \texttt{handle-press-side-v2}, \texttt{push-v2}, \texttt{shelf-place-v2}, \texttt{window-close-v2}, and \texttt{peg-unplug-side-v2}.

-The datasets contain 2M transitions for every of the 50 tasks, amounting to 80M transitions (320M tokens) across all training tasks.
-The average success rate and rewards across all MT40 tasks are 84\% and 1414.62, respectively.
+The datasets contain 2M transitions for each of the 50 tasks, which is equivalent to 80M transitions (320M tokens) for all training tasks.
+The average success rate and rewards for all MT40 tasks are 84\% and 1414.62, respectively.
 We list the statistics per task in \cref{tab:mt40}.